 Cozy is key when designing country styled interiors, as these spaces evoke the warm embrace of a timeless cottage.
 As such this style can root in different traditions (English, French, Tuscan or Scandinavian to name a few) and therefore can vary significantly in its outward vocabulary.
 However each of these palettes is united in their love and appreciation of the organic and the rustic.

 Wood, pottery, and a host of organic materials populate these spaces, carved out in a typically intimate scale and character.

 Warm muted colors and patterned fabrics are popular, as are papered or stenciled walls.
-There is a rich variety to this style, with an array of elements and features coming together to create warmth, fluidity and balance.
+There is a rich variety to the Country style, with an array of elements and features coming together to create warmth, fluidity and balance.